Looking for the best romantic hotels in London? Fall in love with one of these gorgeous spots.

 Romantic Hotels in London

-Often referred to as one of London’s best-kept secrets, Hazlitt’s is an 18th-Century delight right in the heart of Soho.
+When it comes to the best London hotels for couples, look no further than Hazlitt’s.
+Often referred to as one of London’s best-kept secrets, it’s an 18th-Century delight right in the heart of Soho.

 The decor is plush, traditional and homely.
 In a word, it’s romantic!
 There are soft furnishings, dark wood, and plush hanging fabrics all over this gem of a hotel.
 In fact, it’s so opulent that it’s a great choice for a staycation for Londoners, as well as the perfect choice for visitors looking for a romantic London break.